What is Docker Engine?

 Docker Engine vs. Docker Machine

-Docker Engine was initially developed for Linux systems, but with version updates extended to operate natively on both Windows and Apple OSes.
-Docker Machine is a tool to install and manage Docker Engine on several virtual hosts or older versions of Apple and Windows OSes.
-Commands input through Docker Machine, installed on the local system, executing a command through Docker Machine not only creates virtual hosts, but also install Docker and configure its clients.
+Docker Engine was initially developed for Linux systems and has since been extended to operate natively on both Windows and macOS.
+Docker Machine is a tool used to install and manage Docker Engine on various virtual hosts or older versions of macOS and Windows.
+When Docker Machine is installed on the local system, executing a command through Docker Machine not only creates virtual hosts, but also installs Docker and configures its clients.

 Docker Engine and swarm mode

-Docker Engine creates a data volume with a container image concurrently, and can include data copied from a parent image.
-These volumes are both sharable and reusable between containers and are not deleted when a container is deleted.
+Docker Engine creates a data volume concurrently with a container image and can include data copied from a parent image.
+Containers can share and reuse volumes, and volumes are not deleted when a container is deleted.
 Because Docker Engine does not delete or collect alienated data volumes, users are responsible for their data volumes.

-Docker Engine provides default network drivers for users to create unique bridge networks controlling container communication.
+Docker Engine provides default network drivers for users to create unique bridge networks that control container communication.
 Docker Inc. recommends that users define their own bridge networks for security purposes.

-Docker Engine networking and swarm mode can work together to create overlay networks on manager nodes without an external key-value store, which is necessary for clusters that aren't managed by swarm mode.
-This overlay network is only available to the worker nodes that require it for a service, and will extend automatically to any new nodes running the service.
-Overlay networks are possible without using swarm mode, but require a valid key-value store service; this method is not recommended for most users.
+Docker Engine networking and swarm mode can work together to create overlay networks on manager nodes without an external key-value store, which is necessary for clusters not managed by swarm mode.
+This overlay network is only available to the worker nodes that require it for a service and extends automatically to any new nodes running the service.
+Creating overlay networks without using swarm mode requires a valid key-value store service and is not recommended for most users.